BioThumos/biothumos.github.io/content/Peptide/guide.md

 	* subQ also works but likely a bit less effective
 		* need to roll skin into 1-inch fold of skin and inject there
 		* see [this guide](https://youtu.be/LNXOFKjTPJc?si=gOyQY8ezvHIExqpd&t=179)
+	* > Some peptides are only administrable IM.
+I also find IM to be more comfortable than subQ (the stomach pinning sucks), so I would simply always default to IM for every peptide.
-12. if you may faint from needles, sit down on couch where you can recline
+1. if you may faint from needles, sit down on couch where you can recline afterwards
-13. wipe injection site (use different wipe): ⚠️ use circular motion moving outward for 15-30s
+2. wipe injection site (use different wipe): ⚠️ use circular motion moving outward for 15-30s
-14. wait a little for injection site to dry, this avoids stinging
+3. wait a little for injection site to dry, this avoids stinging
-15. inject:
+4. inject:
 	1. relax and don't move or contract muscle during injection
 	2. inject straight on (perpendicular to skin)
 	3. make sure you push in needle fully, inject everything
-16. wipe place of injection again
+5. wipe place of injection again
-17. wipe vial tops again and put in fridge
+6. wipe vial tops again and put in fridge

 > If you need a visual guide, [this video](https://youtu.be/I8WOHeoL1Wg?si=VaIN7eclzDvqpAhf&t=1020) from the 17 minute mark is good.